 Arrears The General Fund has provided for a bad debt provision of £672k.
 This is based on modelled assumptions of the amount of debt cleared at various time points.
 The model is based on past recovery rates but any changes in the economic climate could impact on the recovery of outstanding debts.
 The amount of debt having a provision against it equates to £2.263m.
 Therefore any changes in the recovery of our debts will have a maximum impact of £1.590m.
 Business Rates Appeals The council has made a provision for the effects of business rates appeals (including backdated appeals) of which the NBC element is £1.188m.
 This is based on appeals that had been lodged and were outstanding at 31 March 2014.
 A contingent liability has been disclosed in relation to the risk of new appeals that may come forward in the future.
 If appeals on the list are rejected or settled at a lower value from the amount taken into account in the appeal provision, the provision for the excess would be released.
 If appeals on the list are settled at a higher value than the appeal provision or appeals are settled that are not included on the list at 31 March, there would be an impact on the business rates income to the authority under the Rates Retention Scheme.
-Minimum lease payments on operating leases (Authority as lessor) Future estimates of minimum lease payments contain a number of assumptions about lease rental income and lease periods; for example that leases will not be renewed at the end of their term, and that vacant properties will not be leased at a future date.
-If leases are extended beyond their original term or renewed on expiry, and vacant properties are leased out, then future rental income will exceed the minimum lease payments calculated.
-Conversely if lessees default on their leases or payments then future rental income may be reduced.
+Minimum If leases are extended beyond their lease payments Future estimates of minimum lease payments contain a number of assumptions about lease original term or renewed on expiry, and vacant properties are leased out, then on rental income and lease periods; for example future rental income will exceed the operating that leases will not be renewed at the end of minimum lease payments calculated. leases their term, and that vacant properties will not Conversely if lessees default on their (Authority as lessor) be leased at a future date. leases or payments then future rental income may be reduced.